 The Internal Audit process is defined by the MetLife Inc. Chief Auditor.
-Within the framework of these objectives, Internal Audit formally document their risk assessment methodology, prepare an audit plan, and prepare an expense budget for the relevant areas of the MetLife Group at least annually.
+Within the framework of these objectives, Internal Audit shall, at least annually, formally document their risk assessment methodology, prepare an audit plan, and prepare an expense budget.
 Such plans include:

-- A risk assessment of all key business processes - · A schedule of audits based upon the results of the risk assessment

-- A proposed budget which documents the level of resources and expenses that need to be committed to provide consistent and adequate audit coverage for the audit plan - · Flexibility to respond to special requests of senior management on a timely basis
+- A risk assessment of all key business processes - · A schedule of audits based upon the results of the risk assessment - A proposed budget which documents the level of resources and expenses that need to be committed to provide adequate audit coverage for the audit plan - Flexibility to respond to special requests of senior management on a timely basis